Alva789ro/Maldives_Default_Risk/README.md

 (‘2016’, ‘6.616’, ‘0.063’, ‘-1.564’)
 (‘2015’, ‘6.158’, ‘0.029’, ‘-0.461’)

 In a query without the ‘LIMIT 6’ command, we would have noticed that instead of 22 results (which are all the entries in the database) we would receive only 19.
-This is because the years 2005, 2009 and 2020 we had a negative Real GDP change.
+This is because in the years 2005, 2009 and 2020 we had a negative Real GDP change.
 Also, this query reveals that even if the Real GDP change is positive and the Nominal GDP maintains a stable rate, the Account Balance of the Maldives is always negative.
 This will be better showcased in the following query:
 SELECT year, balance, YTYchange
 FROM accountbalance